SoulKa/template-replace-stream/README.template.md

 ![Throughput vs. File Size when replacing a single Variable](benchmarks/plots/throughput-vs-data-size-with-one-replacement.png)

-Like the raw file system stream, a `TemplateReplaceStream` becomes exponentially faster with an increasing source file size.
+Like the raw file system stream, a `TemplateReplaceStream` becomes faster with an increasing source file size.
 It is more than 20x faster than the `replace-stream` when processing large files.
 The throughput of the `TemplateReplaceStream` was almost 20GiB/s when replacing a single variable in a 100MiB file.

 ![Duration vs File Size when replacing a single Variable](benchmarks/plots/size-vs-duration-with-one-replacement.png)

 Replacing a single variable in a 100MiB file takes only 6ms using a `TemplateReplaceStream`.
 Reading the whole file from the disk alone takes already more than 1ms.
 The `stream-replace-string` packages was omitted im this graph, as it took over 16s to process the 100MiB file.

 We will provide more benchmarks with the next release, especially with replacing a lot of variables.

+## Changelog

+### 2.1

+- Add option `removeUnmatchedTemplate` that will always resolve unknown variables with an empty string, effectively removing the template string

+### 2.0
+- Drastically improve performance (by ~10x) by using `Buffer.indexOf()` instead of iterating over the buffer myself
+- Rename option `throwOnMissingVariable` to `throwOnUnmatchedTemplate`
+- Add benchmarks

+## 1.1
+- Update README